dustinhayes/columner/README.md

 columner
 ========

-Create columns from child elements to create a masonry layout.
+Create columns from child elements to produce a masonry layout.